yyjhao/hugo-yyjhao/content/posts/raspberry-pi-web-dashboard.md

 ---
-title: "Setup A Raspberry Pi As An Auto-refreshing Web Dashboard"
+title: "Set Up A Raspberry Pi As An Auto-refreshing Web Dashboard"
 date: 2021-04-03T01:00:00Z
 tags: ["raspberry-pi", "how-to", "nodejs"]
 ---

-# Setup a Raspberry Pi to run Chromium in kiosk mode
+# Set up a Raspberry Pi to run Chromium in kiosk mode

 _credit: This section is mostly based on https://die-antwort.eu/techblog/2017-12-setup-raspberry-pi-for-kiosk-mode/ with some tweak to work with the auto-refresh section later._

-## Setup
+## Set up

 First, start with a fresh install of
 [Raspbian Lite](https://www.raspberrypi.org/software/operating-systems/) -